nicher92/rise_test_repo/README.md

 pip install -r requirements.txt

 # Usage
-There are 1 required arguments, --system and 2 optional arguments --search and --model_path -- system determines whether to use all available labels or a subset.
+There is 1 required argument, --system, and 2 optional arguments --search and --model_path -- system takes "A" or "B" and determines whether to use all available labels or a subset.
--- search determines if a hyperparameter search is do be done prior to training or just use the best hyperparameters I found.
+-- search determines if a hyperparameter search is to be done prior to training or just use the best hyperparameters I found.
 -- model_path is used if you have already trained a model using the repository and want to re-use it.

 Examples: